We work out business rates bill by multiplying the rateable value of the non-domestic property by an appropriate multiplier.

 For those that would otherwise see significant increases in their rates liability, the Government has put in place a £3.6 billion transitional relief scheme to limit and phase in changes in rate bills as a result of the 2017 revaluation.
 To help pay for the limits on increases in bills, there also have to be limits on reductions in bills.
 Under the transitional scheme, limits continue to apply to yearly increases and decreases until the full amount is due (rateable value times the appropriate multiplier).
 The scheme applies only to the bill based on a property at the time of the revaluation.
 If there are any changes to the property after 1st April 2017, transitional arrangements will not normally apply to the part of a bill that relates to any increase in rateable value due to those changes.
 Changes to your bill as a result of other reasons (such as changes to the amount of small business rate relief) are not covered by the transitional arrangements.

 The transitional arrangements are applied automatically and are shown on the front of your bill.
-Further information about transitional arrangements and other reliefs may be obtained from Stockton-on-Tees Borough Council’s Revenues and Benefits Service* or the www.gov.uk/introduction-to-business-rates page.
+Further information about transitional arrangements and other reliefs may be obtained from Stockton-on-Tees Borough Council’s Revenues and Benefits Service or the GOV.UK Business Rates webpage.